top of page

 Step 1: Make a Traditional Ginger Bug Starter

-A ginger bug is a wild ferment of ginger and sugar that captures natural yeasts and bacteria
+A ginger bug is a wild ferment of ginger and sugar that captures natural yeasts and bacteria to carbonate beverages.

 Ingredients: